csingley/ofxtools/docs/client.rst

 The first command requests a list of accounts and saves it to your config file along with your user name.
 This is in the nature of a first-time setup chore.

-The second command is the kind of thing you'd run on a regular basis; it requests statements for each account listed in your config file for a given server nickname.
+The second command is the kind of thing you'd run on a regular basis.
+It requests statements for each account listed in your config file for a given server nickname.